swcarpentry/git-novice/episodes/09-conflict.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

+- Version control also allows many people to work in parallel.
 - Conflicts occur when two or more people change the same lines of the same file.
 - The version control system does not allow people to overwrite each other's changes blindly, but highlights conflicts so that they can be resolved.